IvyKim2023/ZConnect/README.md

 The handler functions are in the rest of the go files and should be deployed on Gcloud.

+Update in `main.go` with your own Elastic Search URL installed on GCE, your bucket name, and your own project id and index.

 ## **Authors and Acknowledgment**

 This project was created by **[Ivy Jin](https://github.com/IvyKim2023)**.